cathydutton/cathydutton.github.io/_drafts/2015-07-13-Developing-for-the-unexpected.markdown

 Devices can change

 ## User behaviour

+It should never be assumed that a users behaviour will mirror that of the developer or designer on a project.

 Zooming and the different rounding of pixels in browsers ------ Barclays

 ## Summery - Flexible CSS